dalealleshouse/algorithms/data_structures/README.md

 similar attacks.
 Luckily, there is some recourse by using *universal hashing*.

 #### Universal Hashing
+TO DO: Expand on this - it's not real obvious what it is based on this description

 Universal hashing eliminates the risk of pathological data sets by randomly choosing a hash function independently from the stored keys.
 Each execution of the algorithm chooses a different hash function, even for the same input.
 This